germanchuks/finceptive/README.md

 - Individuals seeking an efficient way to manage personal finances
 - Small businesses aiming to optimize their financial operations

-## Testing 🧪

-- **Jest & Cypress:** Ensuring a seamless experience with thorough unit and integration tests.

 ## Differentiation & Innovation 🌟